 Christian Dior (1905-1957)

 Dior changed the way women expressed their femininity through luxury ready-to-wear clothes.
-Dior brought the shoulder in and slopped it, nipped the dresses in the waist, and had incredibly full skirt that drop down to the ankle.
+Dior brought the shoulder in and slopped it, nipped the dresses in the waist, and had an incredibly full skirt that drop down to the ankle.

 Yves Saint Laurent (1936-2008)